 This course can be completed in 16-18 hours and allows you to pause and replay sections.
 You will find step-by-step instructions with video demonstrations and audio narrative, your learning is tested through a series of quizzes.
 The course is enhanced through online labs in a real environment.

 The course can be taken without any previous Alfresco experience and does not require any other courses as a pre-requisite.
 It acts as a precursor to a number of other Alfresco courses.

-To derive the maximum benefit from the course you should have a good understanding of Windows Server or Linux, and be proficient in the use of the administrative tools available on these systems.
+To derive the maximum benefit from the course you should have a good understanding of Linux, and be proficient in the use of the administrative tools available on these systems.
 You should also be experienced in using a system such as MySQL, Oracle, SQLServer or any other SQL database; have basic experience of installing and using a web application server such as Apache Tomcat; and be familiar with standard office software such as Microsoft Office or Open Office.

 As a systems administrator you must understand what it is possible to do with the system and to make appropriate and informed decisions about its administration.